martijnslobbe/Smart-Garden/README.md

 - ventilation system

 All equipment will be used efficiently, saving its lifespan.
-An RTC breakout board will be used to time control the system.
+A RTC breakout board will be used to time control the system.

 Parts used up until now:
  - Arduino Uno (REV 3)